Character varieties of a transitioning Coxeter 4-orbifold: Right-angled cusp groups in hyperbolic and AdS geometry

 Similarly to dimension three, we will obtain Proposition \ref{prop cube group ads} as a special case of a more general statement including the collapsed case.
 Let us first give the definition of collapsed cusp group, where two non-commuting generators can be sent to the same reflection (along a spacelike hyperplane in the AdS case):

-\begin{defi}[Collapsed cusp group in dimension 4] The image of a representation of $\Gamma_{\mathrm{cube}}$ into $\Isom(\Hyp^4)$ or $\Isom(\AdS^4)$ is called a \emph{collapsed cusp group} if the 6 generators are sent to reflections along 5 distinct hyperplanes which share the same point at infinity.
+\begin{defi}[Collapsed cusp group in dimension 4] The image of a representation of $\Gamma_{\mathrm{cube}}$ into $\Isom(\Hyp^4)$ or $\Isom(\AdS^4)$ is called a \emph{collapsed cusp group} if the 6 generators are sent to reflections along 5 distinct hyperplanes {asymptotic to a common} point at infinity.
 In the AdS case, we require that the unique reflection associated to two generators is along a spacelike hyperplane. \end{defi}

 Let us now formulate and prove the more general version of Proposition \ref{prop cube group ads}.

 \begin{prop} Let $\rho\colon \Gamma_{\mathrm{cube}}\to\Isom(\AdS^4)$ be a representation whose image is a cusp group or a collapsed cusp group.
 For all nearby representations $\rho'$, exactly one of the following possibilities holds: \begin{enumerate} \item If ${\l s}_1$ and ${\l s}_2$ are generators such that $\rho({\l s}_1)=\rho({\l s}_2)$ is a reflection in a spacelike hyperplane, then $\rho'({\l s}_1)=\rho'({\l s}_2)$. \item The image of $\rho'$ is a cusp group. \end{enumerate} \end{prop}